eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

     |SNTP |SNTP initialized|
     |MQTT client |MQTT thread initialized|

-The terminal shows the details about the board, your connection, and the checkpoint values.
+The terminal shows the details about the device, your connection, and the checkpoint values.

 ```
 Starting Azure thread